-Complaints against school staff (except the headteacher) should be made in the first instance, to the headteacher via the school office.
+Complaints against school staff (except the headteacher) should be made in the first instance, to Mr. Thornley (the headteacher) via the school office or via email to parents@heathfield.boltion.sch.uk.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to Zulfi Jiva (the Chair of Governors), via the school office.
+Complaints that involve or are about the headteacher should be addressed to Mrs. Sharmeen Atcha (the Chair of Governors), via the school office or via email to office@heathfield.boltion.sch.uk.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Janet Shallaker Gill (the Clerk to the Governing Body) via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Sarah Gore (the Clerk to the Governing Body) via the school office.
 Please mark them as Private and Confidential.

 For ease of use, a template complaint form is included at the end of this procedure.
 If you require help in completing the form, please contact the school office.
 You can also ask third party organisations like the Citizens Advice to help you.
-We book slots for them to be onsite each term.